Danct12/linux-deploy-in-daily-use/log.md

 I was able to run `glxgears`, `glxheads` and `glxspheres64` with not good performance but it's ARM CPU rendering so... /shrug

-# Day 30: (August 30, 2018)
+# Day 30: (August 31, 2018)
-That's it guys, that's it for that day, we're no longer moving on with the project.
-I'm now very busy with the life.
+Got back to Circle K sitting here again after school, I finally don't have to kill my phone CPU again, Discline finally works fine on my phone and has most of the features in!